artemiuslell/JavaInstaller/README.md

 # JavaInstaller
-Bash Script to simplify download and install java from web link
+Bash Script to simplify download and install java from http download link